Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 27 months

 Saint Joseph’s College offers an online master of science in nursing and a master of business administration (MBA) in leadership.
-The dual degree program is ideal for registered nurses who are planning to pursue leadership roles as managers, directors of nursing, chief nursing officers, or hospital administrators.
+The dual degree program is ideal for registered nurses planning to pursue leadership roles as managers, directors of nursing, chief nursing officers, or hospital administrators.

 Admission requirements for this program include a bachelor’s degree from an accredited university, an unencumbered RN license in the U.S., a cumulative GPA of 3.0, official transcripts, a criminal background check, and TOEFL scores (for international applicants).

-Overall, the program can help registered nurses develop into more effective and efficient leaders.
+The program can help registered nurses develop into more effective and efficient leaders.

 - Location: Standish, Maine